Frequently Asked Questions

 Visit www.industrialcouncil.com for more details.

 Aspiring food and beverage entrepreneurs who have outgrown their own kitchen often lack the capital to pay for a full buildout of a storefront or warehousing space.
-The Hatchery Chicago will help those small business owners by providing affordable space in which they can further incubate their ideas.
+The Hatchery helps those small business owners by providing affordable space in which they can further incubate their ideas.

-Small business owners who are growing a business at The Hatchery Chicago will hire the right worker for each open position they create, just like in any other business.
-The training programs will actively recruit from West Side neighborhoods, and graduates of those programs will then receive job placement assistance.
-In addition, Accion Chicago actively hires from the communities it serves, including the West Side.
+Small business owners who are growing a business at The Hatchery Chicago hire the right worker for each open position they create, just like in any other business.
+The training programs actively recruit from West Side neighborhoods, and graduates of those programs then receive job placement assistance.

-A Community Advisory Council, which includes leaders from groups that represent all of the involved West Side neighborhoods, will meet quarterly with The Hatchery team to share ideas and progress.
+The Hatchery Community Advisory Council, which includes leaders from groups that represent all of the involved West Side neighborhoods, meets quarterly with The Hatchery team to share ideas and progress.
+In addition, all are welcome to attend events at The Hatchery to learn more about what is happening to benefit the community.

-- If you are interested in growing a food and beverage business by leasing space in The Hatchery Chicago, us at Space @ thehatcherychicago.org or 312-283-5723.
+If you are interested in growing a food and beverage business by leasing space from The Hatchery Chicago, contact firstname.lastname@example.org or (312) 283-5723.

-- If you are interested in growing a business in a different industry, contact Kyle Johnson from Accion at kjohnson @ accionchicago.org or 312-275-3000.
+If you are interested in growing a business in a different industry, contact Allies for Community Business at email@example.com or (312)-275-3000.

-- If you are interested in building your workforce skills and working for either a food and beverage entrepreneur in The Hatchery or an accomplished chef in Chicago, contact Nancy Kramer at nancy @ industrialcouncil.com or 312-421-3941.
+If you are interested in building your workforce skills and working for either a food and beverage entrepreneur in The Hatchery or an accomplished chef in Chicago, contact Nancy Kramer at firstname.lastname@example.org or 312-421-3941.

-- If you are interested in selling your produce through The Garfield Park Neighborhood Market, contact Angela Taylor at angela @ gpcommunitycouncil.org or 773-948–8989 x110.
+If you are interested in selling your produce through The Garfield Park Neighborhood Market, contact Angela Taylor at email@example.com or 773-948--8989 x110.